Henrymelendez/MakeChangeProject/README.md

 ## Lessons Learned
 The major challenge was to find a way to find out how to work out the arithmetic and then transform it in to computer logic. first i had transform the change into an into pennies and round to the nearest whole number.
 Then i would take the remainder and change the change variable. the real challenge for me was to get the correct output by experimenting with different logic.

-Another way I could implement this project is not to use array's and maybe make it loop until the user want to exit the program.
+Another way I could implement this project is not to use array's and maybe make it loop until the user wants to exit the program.